Menu Close

 The Drill Hall Gallery has established a nation-wide reputation for landmark exhibitions: retrospectives, mid-career surveys and thematic exhibitions by leading contemporary artists.
 Because of the rapport the gallery has developed with artists, curators, critics, academics and collectors, the publications relating to these exhibitions often acquire a unique significance.
 They proudly promote a finer appreciation of contemporary art in its most diverse forms.

+For purchases within Australia, please order online here.
+Select your title/s from the item listing box.
+Prices include shipping within Australia.
 Here is our link for instructions on using our webshop interface.
 If you have any questions, please contact us via email or via our contact form.

 Pintupi Way